 (Ancient Rites, Inquisitor, Plusminus)

-Hail Erik!
-Very welcome again in my small blog!
+Hail Erik, you are very welcome again in my small blog!
 First of all, tell the readers all the important things about the re-union of legendary Inquisitor! (about the actual line-up and re-release of INQUISITOR'S debut album “Walpurgis – Sabbath of Lust”, which has been done by Hammerheart Records in collaboration with members of INQUISITOR. )